Designed for highly motivated first-year students, the Gateway Programs are open by invitation to students who have specific interests and experience.

 - Curriculum: Two seminars to be taken in a student’s first and second semesters on campus – Envisioning Social Change and Building Knowledge for Social Change.
 Participants will also design and execute a hands-on, collaborative community research project in Hartford.

-The Global Health Humanities Gateway provides opportunities for students to use tools and methods from the humanities to analyze health and healthcare locally and globally; by examining ethical questions, critiquing injustices, and engaging with diverse communities in Hartford and in Trinidad, students gain an understanding of the human experience of health.
+The Global Health Humanities Gateway provides opportunities for students to use tools and methods from the humanities to analyze health and healthcare locally and globally; by examining ethical questions, critiquing injustices, and engaging with diverse communities in Hartford, students gain an understanding of the human experience of health.

 - Directors: Erin Frymire & Diana Paulin

 - Curriculum: During the first year, students take two gateway courses—Global Health Humanities: An Introduction and Rhetorics of Health and Hartford.
 The first course introduces the central issues and questions that are shaping the interdisciplinary field of Global Health Humanities, such as how medical practices overlap with questions about the human condition explored in other disciplinary arenas, such as philosophy, literature, religion, film, and art.
 The second course extends this inquiry into hands-on projects in the Hartford community.
-Students also take one course from a list of health-related science electives during their first year.
-During the third semester, students expand their inquiry into global health and humanities in Trinidad at Trinity College’s study away program located at the University of West Indies.
-In addition to their academic study, they participate in internships and community programs that allow them to engage in conventional healthcare, traditional healthcare, and non-governmental healthcare-related organizations.
+Students also take one course from a list of health-related electives during their first year.
+Students then complete a capstone project by studying health abroad or completing an independent community project in Hartford.

-- Curriculum: Six classes over a student’s first three semesters at Trinity.
-These two-credit seminars involve studying literature, history, philosophy, and religion, and each semester builds on what was learned in the previous semester.
-Students take 2-3 classes outside of HGP each semester.
+- Curriculum: Four classes over a student’s first two semesters at Trinity.
+These thematically linked seminars involve studying literature, history, philosophy, and religion, and each semester builds on what was learned in the previous semester.
+Students take 2-3 classes outside of HMTS gateway each semester.
 The program works to develop critical thinking skills and an interdisciplinary approach to academic study.

 The InterArts Program offers first year students a cross-disciplinary curriculum that challenges them to think and make art that is both personal and pertinent to the times that we live in; it is taught by faculty from the departments of music, theater and dance, film studies, fine arts, and creative writing.